qqiao/yordle/README.md

 Getting Yordle
 --------------
-Yordle is set up as a go module, thus simplying cloning this repository should work for users with Go versions supporting modules, Go > 1.11.
+Yordle is set up as a go module, thus simplying cloning this repository should work for users with Go versions supporting modules, in other words Go > 1.11.

 However, for backward compatibility, Yordle is also fully ```go get``` friendly, you can get the source code by running: